 2014 Mitsubishi Outlander Sport: C

-The Outlander Sport rates average.
+The Outlander Sport rates average among crossovers for rear visibility.
 The rear-quarter window widens at its base, which allows a better peek at nearby traffic — particularly cars that sit lower in your field of view — but it's still narrow overall.
-What's more, the D-pillars are substantial, and despite the Outlander Sport being shorter than the Tiguan, its rear window looks smaller.
+What's more, the D-pillars and blind spots are substantial, and despite the Outlander Sport being shorter than the Tiguan, its rear window looks smaller.

 2014 Nissan Rogue: C

-The Rogue improves on its predecessor's bunkerlike sightlines, but it has a rear side window panel problem similar to the Jeep Cherokee.
+The Nissan Rogue improves on its predecessor's bunkerlike sightlines, but it has a rear side window panel problem similar to the Jeep Cherokee.
 The C-pillar fans out near its base, and its thick frame obscures some of the rear-quarter window.
 The rear-quarter window is large enough, as they go, but it sits high.
-And the rear window is big but distant, belying the Rogue's 182.3-inch length - the second-longest in this group.
+And the rear window is big but distant, belying the Rogue's 182.3-inch length — the second-longest in this group.
+The Rogue also offers a third row which when raised also obstructs the rear view with tall headrests.

 2014 Kia Sportage: C-

 Holy C-pillar, Batman!
 The Sportage does away with a rear-quarter window altogether, fusing the C- and D-pillars into a stretch of interior plastic with all the blocking power of a congressional filibuster.
 The ceiling-mounted seat belt worsens this legislative mess, chipping away at the already-small rear window.
+The blind spots are huge.
 At least the pillar strategy allows for long backseat windows, which offer a good view before the plastic begins.

 2014 Hyundai Tucson: D+